storybookjs/ember/docs/configure/sidebar-and-urls.md

 <!-- prettier-ignore-end -->

-Storybook will prioritize the `id` over the title for ID generation, if provided, and will prioritize the `story.name` over the export key for display.
+Storybook will prioritize the `id` over the title for ID generation if provided and prioritize the `story.name` over the export key for display.